This page in brief ….

 However others are not so sure that meaning can be found this way.
 Rabbi Jonathan Sacks argues that religion is making a comeback “because it is hard to live without meaning” and christian philosopher William Lane Craig has a chapter in his book Reasonable Faith on The Absurdity of life without God.

-Critics of the idea that we can create our own meaning argue that it is narcissistic, it means we centre our lives around ourselves and our fulfilment.
-This is questionable for three reasons:
+Critics of the idea that we can create our own meaning argue that it is narcissistic, it means we centre our lives around ourselves and our fulfilment, and is questionable for three reasons:

 - If everyone is seeking their own fulfilment and meaning, we will to some degree be in competition, which will work against both individual meaning and societal cooperation.